Organised by Peggy Levitt and Wiebke Sievers

 14th-15th December 2017, University of Vienna

-Our conference seeks to explore how and under what conditions canons are successfully challenged and/or how cultural production is being sanctified in different ways.
-What is it that enables an author from the cultural periphery to ascend from national to regional or globalfame?
+Our conference seeks to explore how and under what conditions canons are successfully challenged and how cultural production is being sanctified in different ways.
+What is it that enables an author from the cultural periphery to ascend from national to regional or global fame?
 What new forms of codification are emerging?
 Our approach is consciously interdisciplinary.
-We seek to involve writers and institutional actors in the global literary field in a conversation with people who study them.
-We want to bring comparative and world literature scholars in dialogue with sociologists and anthropologists.
-The conference will also organize some public events including public lectures and readings by some of our participants.
+We bring comparative and world literature scholars in dialogue with sociologists and anthropologists.
+The conference also includes a public reading and discussion with Anna Kim and Fiston Mwanza Mujila.

 The conference language is English.

-The conference is supported by the Kommission der Migrations- und Integrationsforschung, the IMISCOE standing committee Popular Art, Diversity and Cultural Policies in Post-Migration Urban Settings (POPADIVCIT) and the Forschungsplattform Mobile Cultures and Societies.
+The conference is supported by the Institute for Urban and Regional Research, the Commission for Migration and Integration Research, the IMISCOE standing committee Popular Art, Diversity and Cultural Policies in Post-Migration Urban Settings (POPADIVCIT), Wellesley College, and the research platform Mobile Cultures and Societies.